If I was to describe myself, I would say, that I am a loyal friend, and someone who doesn’t know how to say No.

 In 2014, following the loss of my Mother, I decided to step back from the stresses of Weddings and closed SJD Events Limited, having found a niche in the charity sector where I continued to do events and fundraising till February 2022.

 - March 2019 to January 2020 – Event Manager at Walking With The Wounded in the London office, supporting the CEO, Ed Parker and Head of Grants, Pamela Deakin.

-- May 2018 to May 2019 – Maggie’s Chairwomen, BADA ‘Secret Garden’ dinner – Thursday 21st March 2019, raising funds for the new Maggie’s Centre at Royal Marsden Sutton.
+- May 2018 to May 2019 – Maggie’s Chairwomen, for the BADA ‘Secret Garden’ Gala Dinner, in the heart of London.
+We raised over £70,000 for the Maggie’s Centre at the Royal Marsden in Sutton.

 - September 2015 to February 2017 – Event Coordinator for Military Charity, Coming Home (Haig Housing).
-I undertook a consultancy role, 2 days a week with Coming Home the fundraising arm of Haig Housing Trust where I had been volunteering with them since May.
-I worked on the Tower of London For Queen & Country event where we projected images on the exterior, the first time ever.
+Working with a team in the London office, where I worked on the Tower of London For Queen & Country event, where we projected images on the exterior, the first time ever.
 I also worked on the Rankin book ‘For Queen & Country’ and created an art exhibition with other military artists at the Motor Village in Marylebone.

-- May to December 2015, Voluntary work at Maggie’s Head Office, London.
-Maggie’s is a cancer charity that offers support through their drop in centres throughout the UK for everyone affected by cancer as they have a holistic approach which includes all the family.
+- May to December 2015, Voluntary work at Maggie’s, Head Office, London.
+Maggie’s is an amazing cancer charity, that offers support through their drop in centres, throughout the UK for everyone affected by cancer as they have a holistic approach which includes all the family.
 They offer a variety of support services and well-being and I can tell you personally that the benefits of meeting like minded people on their journey helps everyone who is in the Big C Club.
-It is an amazing charity and in September 2015 with six friends we did Culture Crawl through the night as Rainbow Warriors.
+It is an amazing charity and in September 2015 with four friends, we did Culture Crawl through the night as Rainbow Warriors, raising over £2,500.